PieLabs/pie-docs/developing/pie-development/quickstart.md

 ### Setting up demo code

-Now that we've got some markup in our custom PIE, we'll need to define an interaction so that we can see it in action.
-For a custom PIE, this is performed by adding data and markup to the demo.
+Now that we've got some markup in our PIE, we'll need to define an item so that we can see it in action.
+For a  PIE, this is performed by adding data and markup to the demo.
 You'll want to create a `docs/demo` directory, and add to it a `config.json` file as well as an `index.html` file:

     mkdir -p docs/demo
     cd docs/demo